khalef-khalil/kahoot/CURRENT_FEATURES.md

 - Update functionality for all quiz components
 - Duplicate functionality for entire quizzes
 - Quiz results and statistics tracking
 - Quiz completion time tracking
+- Difficulty level support for quizzes